jrief/django-formset/docs/source/selectize.rst

 them inside a select box, it would be rather unclear which county belongs to which state.
 For this purpose, HTML provides the element ``<optgroup>``.
 Other than visually grouping options to select from, this element has no other effect.
-Fortunately our ``Selectize`` widget mimicks that feature and so we can even group all counties by state by rewriting our form as:
+Fortunately our ``Selectize`` widget mimicks that feature and so we can group all counties by state by rewriting our form as:

 .. django-view:: grouped_county_form